elado/isotope/README.md

 ## Usage

-Isotope gives the ability to have the two approaches on the same template file, and easily switch between them:
+Isotope gives the ability to have a single template file, and easily switch between the approaches:

 	# article.ejs